Analysis of mass-transferring binary candidates in the Milky Way: Analysis

 \subsection{Spectroscopic analysis}

-To verify the spectral type of our stars and their location in the HG, we carried on a spectroscopic follow-up campaign targeting the most promising periodic sources and sources with peculiar light curves.
+To verify the spectral type of our stars and their location in the HG, we carried out a spectroscopic follow-up campaign targeting the most promising sources with periodic or peculiar light curves.
+While higher-resolution spectra would allow a more detailed study of specific spectral features, the low resolution obtained for some systems was adequate for our primary objectives: assessing whether the stars are "yellow" and verifying the presence of Balmer emission.